brehen/master-thesis/docs/PROJECT_DESCRIPTION.md

 convention".
 The hypothesis doesn't have to hold (your thesis is about doing the investigation, and concluding if it holds or not). -->

-> A web application can become more responsive by solving a mobility problem, by
+> We can craft web applications that target WASM+WASI to create services that
-> running the code closer to the end user.
-If the web application can be
+> compile to smaller packages, require less computing time to startup and
-> compiled to smaller packages, require less computing time to startup and
+> perform operations and thus reduce the energy required to distribute and
-> perform an operation we could reduce the amount of power required.
+> operate our cloud native world.

 ## Method